Frequently Asked Questions

 John Merrow, the Education Correspondent for PBSNewshour, said it best: “ReadWorks serves a need.
 We have a reading crisis in this country, and some of that stems from the harsh truth that many elementary school teachers aren't well equipped to teach reading.
 Rather than curse that darkness, ReadWorks offers help -- tons of it.
 I urge you to share this website with every teacher you know.
 It's free.”

 A: Yes!
 In support of our non-profit mission, ReadWorks is FREE, to be shared broadly and freely.
 Please share our site with your colleagues, principals and friends.

 You can also make a financial contribution to ReadWorks.
 Any amount is valued.
 Click here to donate.
 Thank you in advance for your support.

 Q: How can I register for my FREE, unlimited ReadWorks account?

 A: Creating a FREE ReadWorks account is easy.
 You can go straight to our registration page.

 Standards Alignment [back to top]

-Q: Is ReadWorks aligned to the Common Core and ALL state standards?
+Q: Is ReadWorks aligned to the Common Core and all state standards?

 A: Yes.
 ReadWorks is also aligned to top core reading programs.
 Each lesson page lists the standards that a specific lesson aligns to under the “Standards Alignment” tab.
 You can also edit your profile page to automatically show the standards alignment for your state and grade.
-Further instruction can be found by clicking here.

 Curriculum [back to top]